Code-Institute-Submissions/samc85-Milestone2-project/README.md

 * Code Institute Course resources were used to revise/check back as a point of reference

-* Code for HTML and CSS was beautified using HTML and CSS Formatters.
+* Code for HTML, CSS and Javascript was beautified using HTML, CSS and Javascript Formatters.

 https://htmlformatter.com/